The Bankrate promise

 Filing a claim with your insurance

 Another option for you as the passenger is your own auto insurance policy.
-If you have PIP or medical payment coverage with yours, and it is not available through your driver’s policy, then this could pay towards expenses.
+If you have PIP or medical payments coverage with yours, and it is not available through your driver’s policy, then this could pay towards expenses.

 You may also find help with medical expenses through your health insurance.
 Typically the auto insurance policy applies first and then you could work with your health insurance company for coverage with medical treatment.